HenriO354/ansible/README.md

     - Handle security (ssh login via Private Key only)

 But first:
-Let's creat 2 other virtual machines, that will be used under VirtualBox, with a [Vagrantfile](Vagrantfile.md)
+Let's create 2 other virtual machines, that will be used under VirtualBox, with a [Vagrantfile](Vagrantfile.md)

-Once Vagrant is installed in one of the provisionned machine, create 3 files: playbook.yml, ansible.cfg and an inventory file.
+Once Vagrant is installed in one of the provisionned machines, create 3 files: playbook.yml, ansible.cfg and an inventory file.

-Now, proceed to the install of ansible in the 2 other virtual remote machine.
+Now, proceed to the install of ansible in the 2 other virtual remote machines.